 Most of the deceased are homeless, have no loved ones, or have no one willing to claim them.

 The B.C. government spent $3.2-million in 2013/14 for just under 2,000 burials, a spokesperson for the ministry of social development and social innovation said.
 (B.C. authorities do not track reasons why funerals couldn’t be otherwise funded.

-Those who do apply for funeral costs assistance must apply through their municipality first before talking to the funeral home.
+Those who apply for funeral costs assistance must apply through their municipality before talking to the funeral home.

 In the Peel Region of Ontario, below are the eligibility criteria for someone who needs funeral costs assistance.

-Peel only covers two types of funeral packages where one is no visitation or service or visitation service plus cremation and burial.
+Peel only covers two funeral packages: no visitation or service or visitation service plus cremation and burial.